North Korea fires more artillery shells into sea in response to South Korea drills -KCNA | Law-Order

 North Korea fires more artillery shells into sea in response to South Korea drills -KCNA

-North Korea said on Tuesday it has ordered military units to fire more artillery shells into the sea, the North's official KCNA reported, following South Korea's ongoing drills across the border.
+North Korea said on Tuesday it had ordered military units to fire more artillery shells into the sea, the North's official KCNA news agency reported, in response to South Korea's ongoing drills across the border.
+In addition to the artillery fire, the North Korean army issued a combat emergency alert to units at all levels and troops were ordered to step up surveillance, the spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)